Citizens Financial's IPO prices below expected range at $21.50

-Citizens Financial Group Inc (CFG.N) said its initial public offering was priced at $21.50 per share, valuing the U.S. unit of Britain's Royal Bank of Scotland (RBS.L) at about $12 billion.
+Citizens Financial Group Inc said its initial public offering was priced at $21.50 per share, valuing the U.S. unit of Britain's Royal Bank of Scotland at about $12 billion (7.3 billion pounds).

 Citizens initially said it expected its IPO to be priced between $23 and $25 per share.
 RBS is selling all 140 million shares in the offering and could sell a further 21 million in an over-allotment option granted to the underwriters of the offering.